candiddev/homechart/content/getting-started/on-your-network/installation/configuration-options.md

 ## smtp

 Homechart can use a SMTP server to send notifications to your household members.
-You can also subscribe to [Homechart Premium](/getting-started/on-your-network/homechart-premium/) to get push notifications.

 ### emailAddress